Encore un soir: Commercial performance

-In France, "Encore un soir" debuted at number one, after only three days of sales, selling 7,809 copies.
-It dethroned Justin Timberlake's "Can't Stop the Feeling!" and achieved the highest weekly single sales of 2016.
-"Encore un soir" became Dion's sixth number one in France.
-Also with the success of the single, Dion was marked the artist with the most weeks at number one atop the French Singles chart (thirty-eight weeks).
-"Encore un soir" stayed at the top of the French chart for a second week, selling 5,166 digital copies.
-The last time Dion spent at least two weeks at number one was fifteen years ago with "Sous le vent".
-In the next weeks, "Encore un soir" has charted within the top ten since its debut in May.
-After maintaining the top spot for two weeks, the following week "Encore un soir" dropped to number four selling 3,081 copies.
-The next week it dropped to number seven selling 2,377 units.
-Later, the song rose to number four again selling 3,141 copies.
-After the shows in Paris during Dion's Summer Tour 2016, the song went up to number two in France, selling over 3,200 units.
-The following week, the single dropped one position to number three selling 2,998 copies.
+In France, "Encore un soir" debuted at number one on the singles chart after only three days of sales, with 7,809 copies sold.
+It replaced Justin Timberlake's "Can't Stop the Feeling!" at the top and posted the highest weekly single sales of 2016.
+The song also became Dion's sixth number-one single in France.
+With this achievement, she extended her record for the most weeks at number one on the French Singles Chart, reaching 38 weeks in total.
+"Encore un soir" remained at the summit for a second week, selling 5,166 digital copies.
+The last time Dion spent at least two weeks at number one in France was 15 years earlier with "Sous le vent".

+In the following weeks, "Encore un soir" remained within the top 10.
+After spending two weeks at number one, it dropped to number four with 3,081 copies sold, and then to number seven with 2,377 units.
+It later rebounded to number four, selling 3,141 copies.
+Following Dion's concerts in Paris during the Summer Tour 2016, the single climbed to number two with more than 3,200 units sold.
+The following week, it slipped to number three with 2,998 copies sold.
+In its eighth week, the single held at number three with 3,601 copies sold.
+It rose to number two the following week, selling 2,370 units.
+Over the next three weeks, it charted at number nine (2,133 units), number eight (2,100), and number seven (2,000).
+After 12 weeks, cumulative sales in France exceeded 40,000 copies.
+In its 13th week, the single fell to number 10 with 1,513 units sold, before climbing back to number three the following week with more than 1,700 copies sold.

-In the eighth week, the song stayed at number three selling 3,601 units in France.
-Later, it went up to number two selling 2,370 copies.
-In the next three weeks, "Encore un soir" occupied positions: nine (2,133 units sold), eight (2,100) and seven (2,000).
-After twelve weeks, the song has sold over 40,000 copies in France.
-In the thirteenth week, it fell to number ten, staying inside top ten for thirteen consecutive weeks, and selling another 1,513 units.
-In the fourteenth week, the song went up to number three selling over 1,700 copies.
-In the fifteenth week, it returned to number one selling 4,421 units.
-The same week, the album Encore un soir entered the chart at the top in France.
-The next week, both song and the album stayed at number one.
-The single has sold 3,969 copies and achieved fourth week at the top in France, beating "Sous le vent"'s three weeks at number one.
-In the seventeenth week, "Encore un soir" fell to number two selling 2,786 units and bringing the total sales to 54,472 copies.
-On 29 July 2016, the single was certified gold by the SNEP in France.
-In the eighteenth week, "Encore un soir" dropped to number seven selling 1,918 copies.
-The next week, the single rose to number six with sales of 1,464 copies.
-In the twentieth week, "Encore un soir" jumped to number four selling 1,946 copies.
-In the twenty-first week, it fell one place selling 1,871 units (61,674 in total).
-After twenty-one weeks inside top ten in France, the single fell in its twenty-second week to number twelve and sold another 1,300 copies.
-Among Dion singles, only "Pour que tu m'aimes encore" spent more time inside top ten in France - thirty-one weeks.
-On 21 October 2016, the single was certified platinum in France for twenty million cumulative sales (downloads and streaming).
-On 29 December 2017, the single was certified diamond in France.
+In week 15, it returned to number one with 4,421 units sold.
+That same week, the album Encore un soir debuted at number one.
+Both the single and the album remained at the top the following week.
+The single sold 3,969 copies that week, marking its fourth week at number one and surpassing the three‑week run of "Sous le vent".
+In its 17th week, the song dropped to number two with 2,786 units sold, bringing its cumulative total to 54,472 copies.
+On 29 July 2016, the single was certified gold by the SNEP.
+In week 18, it fell to number seven with 1,918 copies sold, then rose to number six the following week with 1,464 units sold.
+In week 20, it climbed to number four with 1,946 copies sold, before falling to number five a week later with 1,871 units sold (61,674 total).
+After 21 weeks inside the top 10, the single dropped to number 12, selling an additional 1,300 copies.
+Among Dion's singles, only "Pour que tu m'aimes encore" spent more weeks inside the French top 10, with 31.
+On 21 October 2016, the single was certified platinum in France for 20 million cumulative sales (downloads and streaming).
+On 29 December 2017, it was certified diamond in France.